 Remembering United Flight 93

-The Tower of Voices is 93 feet tall (Flight 93) that holds 40 wind chimes representing the 40 passengers and crew.
-The official website describes its symbolism: The intent is to create a set of forty tones (voices) that can connote through consonance the serenity and nobility of the site while also through dissonance recalling the event that consecrated the site.
+The Tower of Voices is 93 feet tall [flight 93] that holds 40 wind chimes representing the 40 passengers and crew.
+According to the official website, “The tower is conceived as a monumental, ninety-three feet tall musical instrument holding forty wind chimes, representing the forty passengers and crew members.
+The intent is to create a set of forty tones (voices) that can connote through consonance the serenity and nobility of the site while also through dissonance recalling the event that consecrated the site.”

 Some of the photographs are included here for the sole purpose of publicizing the Memorial and to help illustrate our experience during the visit.
 Please visit the website to learn more about the Memorial and to assist in the planning of a visit. www.nps.gov/flni/index.htm